Tensor generators on schemes and stacks

 The following preparatory lemma is folklore but stated for lack of reference. \begin{lem} Given a morphism of algebraic spaces $f \colon X' \to X$, the closed immersion $i \colon Y \hookrightarrow X$ defined by the conductor ideal $\Ann_{\shO_X} \coker (\shO_X \to \pf f \shO_{X'})$ and the preimage $Y' \coloneq f^{-1}(Y)$ with closed immersion $i' \colon Y' \hookrightarrow X'$ and restriction $g=f|_{Y'} \colon Y' \to Y$ gives rise to a cartesian square:

-If $f$ is finite with schematically dense image (i.e. $\shO_X \to \pf f \shO_{X'}$ is injective), then the square is cocartesian in the category of algebraic spaces. \end{lem} \begin{proof} In case that $X$ and hence $X'$, $Y$, $Y'$ are are affine schemes, the conductor square is cocartesian in the category of algebraic spaces (\cite[\S 1.1]{Fer03:MR2044495} and \cite[Proof of Thm.
-2.2.2]{CLO10:arXiv:0910.5008v2}).
+If $f$ is finite and schematically dominant (i.e.~$\shO_X \to \pf f \shO_{X'}$ is injective), then the square is cocartesian in the category of algebraic spaces. \end{lem} \begin{proof} In case that $X$ and hence $X'$, $Y$, $Y'$ are affine schemes, the conductor square is cocartesian in the category of algebraic spaces (\cite[\S 1.1]{Fer03:MR2044495} and \cite[Proof of Thm.
+2.2.2]{CLO12}).
 It follows that for every \'etale covering $u \colon U \to X$ with $U$ affine, one recovers $U$ as the pushout of $g_U \colon Y'_U \to Y_U$ and $i'_U \colon Y'_U \to X'_U$.